jaydenw7823/learning_forthefuture_/minecraft_server.md

-First Experement: Building a stable minecraft server for buddies to play on (started May 2026)
+First Experement: Building and maintaining a Minecraft server using docker and playit.gg (started May 2026)

 This experiment is done with no knowledge prior of networks or minecraft servers.